makeaweli/drupal5-to-drupal7-migration/README.md

 ## Purpose of project

-Drupal 7 Module to automate the migration of data from Drupal 5 to Drupal 7.
+Drupal 7 module to automate the migration of data from Drupal 5 to Drupal 7.
 Data can be selectively migrated based on type.

 ## Migrations Available